zhangjin-chn/zhangjinchn.github.io/README.md

-# ZHANGTao's Blog
+# ZHANG Jin's Blog

-<p> This is my blog <a href="https://taozhang.ink" target="_blank"> ZhangTao's Blog </a>.
+<p> This is my blog <a href="https://zhangjin.ink" target="_blank"> Zhangjin's Blog </a>.
 I hope I can record some inspirations and ideas in learning artificial intelligence and share with you.</p>

 It is powered by [Hux Blog](http://huangxuan.me/) .
 Thank him very much for his [Repository](https://github.com/Huxpro/huxpro.github.io), which has provided me with great help and save a lot of time.